rdpoor/mulib-support/README.md

 # mulib - A library for microcontrollers  [![Build Status](https://travis-ci.com/rdpoor/mulib.svg?branch=master)](https://travis-ci.com/rdpoor/mulib)

-`mulib` is curated collection of software modules written in C, specifically tailored for microcontrollers and other resource-constrained environments.
+`mulib` is curated collection of software modules written in C, written from the ground up for microcontrollers and other resource-constrained environments.

 `mulib` features: